-To carry on its researches, UNCHARTED uses a wide range of qualitative research techniques such as interviews, focus groups, observation, documentary analysis, etc. as well as statistical information and survey.
+To carry on its investigation, UNCHARTED uses a wide range of qualitative research techniques such as:

-- Projects for the promotion of participation and research on Cultural Heritage
+- Projects for experimenting innovation in Cultural Heritage

-In order to catch a high level of participation and maximize the impact of the project on the community of Cultural Heritage stakeolders, UNCHARTED is supported by a highly target dissemination plan which includes the following dissemination mechanisms:
+In order to catch a high level of participation and maximize the impact of the project on the community of Cultural Heritage stakeholders, UNCHARTED is supported by a highly target dissemination plan that includes the following dissemination mechanisms:

 - Evidence-based policy reports

-- Project’s events such as workshops, seminars, conferences and participation to 3rd party events
+- Project’s events such as workshops, seminars, conferences and participation in 3rd party events

 - Liaisons with existing observatories and platforms

 - A project portal that provides online resources presenting the results of the research